alpha-yadav/DSA/readme.md

 Insertion sort is a good choice when dealing with small arrays or when you need a simple, stable sorting algorithm.
 For larger datasets, more efficient algorithms like merge sort or quicksort are preferred.

+#  Haskell Implementation
+Please provide me with the task you want a Haskell implementation for.
+I need a description of the problem or function you want to implement in Haskell.
+For example, you could ask for:

+* "A Haskell function to calculate the factorial of a number."
+* "A Haskell implementation of a binary search tree."
+* "Haskell code to read a file and count the number of lines."
+* "A Haskell program to find all prime numbers up to a given limit."

+The more detail you provide, the better I can assist you.
+Include any specific requirements or constraints you have.